-Learn how to cook a porterhouse steak in a skillet for a simple, healthy steakhouse-quality meal you can make for dinner tonight!
+Learn how to cook a porterhouse steak in a cast iron skillet.
+This simple meal is healthy and tastes like a steakhouse dinner you can make tonight!

 Jump to: